 From swamp to main drag

-As you wander down Kokusai Dori, the city thoroughfare is bursting with color and activity, it is hard to imagine that before World War II it was little more than a swampy track.
+As you wander down Kokusai-dori Street, the city thoroughfare bursting with color and activity, it is hard to imagine that before World War II it was little more than a swampy track.
 The transformation began during the U.S. occupation of Okinawa, which lasted until 1972 when the islands were returned to Japan.